If you have an inquisitive mind and a curiosity for the past, a degree in history might be the right choice for you.

 The absolute best programs in history will be both affordable and of high quality.
 When we compiled our list of the best online master’s in history, we examined the academic quality of each school.
 We also looked at the school’s return on investment, which is a strong indicator of affordability, as well as factors like student satisfaction and program reputation among employers.

 We always want to make sure that our lists of the best schools are as comprehensive as possible so that we can guide you toward a rewarding (and affordable) career.
 If you want to learn more about how we compile our final list, be sure to check out our methodology page, where you can get a closer look at how we crunch the numbers.

 Our last step in presenting the best master’s degrees in history is to narrow down the final list so that it includes only the best options.
 Our list includes not just the schools with the best programs, but also those that offer convenience and value.
 Check out our top picks as you take the next step toward an exciting career.

 Captain Alden Partridge was the founder of this small private university established in 1819.
 Norwich University is proud to be the country’s first private military academy.
 In the heart of Vermont’s Green Mountains in Northfield, VT, this school also has a vibrant online campus.
 The school has several colleges, including the college of the Liberal Arts, Professional Schools, National Services, and of course, Graduate and Continuing Studies.
 There are two online graduate degrees in history: one is a Master of Arts in History and the other is a Master of Arts in Military History.

-Regardless of the degree pursued, history majors can complete their studies in as little as eight months.
+Regardless of the degree pursued, history majors can complete their studies in as little as eighteen months.
 The Master of Arts in History is available with two potential concentrations in World History or American History.
 All classes are small, each capped at 15 students, to provide all students with personal support and individualized instruction.
 Students will take classes such as:

 - Directed Readings in History